MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-version-5.md

 # Create Power Pages sites with Bootstrap version 5 (preview)

-You can add new functionality to your site, like CSS Flexbox and responsive layout, using Bootstrap version 5.
+You can add new functionality to your site, like CSS Flexbox and responsive layout, using [Bootstrap version 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/).

+Power Platform environments and existing Power Pages sites by default use Bootstrap version 3.
+Follow the steps in this article to enable Bootstrap version 5 for your environment before you create new sites.
+After the setting is enabled, new sites created in the selected environment will start using Bootstrap version 5.

 >[!NOTE]
-> Bootstrap version 5 is only supported in enhanced data model environments.
+> - Bootstrap version 5 is only supported in enhanced data model environments.
 More information: [Enable the enhanced data model in an environment](../admin/enhanced-data-model.md#enable-the-enhanced-data-model-in-an-environment)

-## Enable an environment for Bootstrap version 5
+> - You can migrate existing sites from using Bootstrap version 3 to use Bootstrap version 5, or create new sites after enabling the above setting.
+However, you can't revert sites from using Bootstrap version 5 to Bootstrap version 3.

-To enable Bootstrap version 5 support for a specific environment:
+To enable Bootstrap version 5 in your environment:

 1. Open the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).